-- E-mail, telephone, and my web page: dsingman@gmu.edu, (703)-993-1476.
-I don't check my voice-mail messages from home, so if you wish to get in touch with me it's much better to send me an e-mail as I check my e-mail seven days a week.
-My web page is at http://math.gmu.edu/~dsingman/ - Office hours: TTh, 10:30-11:45 - Text: Calculus: Early Transcendentals, 2nd edition, by Briggs, Cochran, & Gillett, Published by Pearson. - Web site: A web site has been set up for the course.
+E-mail and my web page: A good way to get in touch with me, other than seeing me in class and office hours, is to send me an e-mail messag.
+The address is dsingman@gmu.edu.
+I check my e-mail seven days a week.
+My web page is at http://math.gmu.edu/~dsingman/.
+You will find a link to the course web page there.

+Office hours: TTh, 10:30-11:45

+- Text: Calculus: Early Transcendentals, 2nd edition, by Briggs, Cochran, & Gillett, Published by Pearson. - Web site: A web site has been set up for the course.
 You will find a link to it at the bottom of my web page (indicated above).
 You are responsible for checking the homepage of the site for updates each day.
 On it I will post material relevant to the course, such as Lecture Outlines, Practice Problems from the text, announcements concerning tests and quizzes, etc. - Course: This is a course in multivariable calculus.
 The chapter titles of the sections which we will cover are as follows: - Chapter 11: Vectors and Vector-Valued Functions - Chapter 12: Functions of Several Variables - Chapter 13: Multiple Integration - Chapter 14: Vector Calculus